requenag/docker-compose-renovate/docker-compose/loki-promtail-grafana/README.md

 For Linux SOEs, Promtail is the preferred agent, efficiently collecting system logs, application logs, and custom log files for transmission to Loki

+For Kubernetes and related container platform services (e.g. Openshift, RKE2), promtail is deployed as `DeemonSet` to collect and ship logs from kubernetes nodes.
+To avoid to collect a large set of logs, dedicated namespace can be monitored.

 Security around log shipment can be achieve by using TLS certificate with a trusted CA/SubCA.

 ### Set permission for promtail

+To allow permission to access to logs file, you can use the following commands below on Linux SOEs:

 ```bash
 usermod -a -G systemd-journal promtail